boku7/boku7.github.io/_posts/2020-04-26-SLAE64_3_EggHunter.md

 ![](/assets/images/SLAE64.png)

 # Overview
-For the 3rd assignment of the SLAE64 course I created a 64 bit egghunter.
-The egghunter uses the link() system call to check if the memory is readable.
-If readable, the egghunter scans byte by byte for the egg.
+For the third assignment of the SLAE64 course I created a 64 bit egghunter.
+To check if the memory is readable, the egghunter uses the `link()` system call.
+The egghunter scans the hosts process memory, byte by byte, in search for the egg.
 Once the egghunter finds the egg, it will check to see if there is 2 eggs or only one instance of the egg.
 If there is only 1 instance of the egg, then the egg hunter is probably reading the egg from itself.
 To overcome this issue, the egg hunter must find the egg twice.

 # Creating the EggHunter
 ## The Link System Call